Prakalpit/djangologin/README.md

-This is a basic login and logout project by django.
+This is a basic login and logout project made by using django.
-It is a part of my practise project.
+It is a part of my practise projects.